Data-Centric Foundation Models in Computational Healthcare: A Survey: Data Annotation

 \subsection{Healthcare Text Annotation}

-Healthcare text annotation is a process that extracts and categorizes critical information within a wide range of healthcare texts.
-This process plays a crucial role in the healthcare system to enhance data quality and knowledge discovery~\cite{xia2012clinical}.
-However, healthcare text annotation is labor-intensive and time-consuming, observed from studies in medical condition labeling~\cite{briesacher2008comparison}, patient record annotation~\cite{hogan1997accuracy}, and key medical entity identification~\cite{abacha2011medical}.
-To streamline a text annotation process, an emerging direction is to harness general-purpose LLMs.
-For instance, Gilson et al.~\cite{gilson2022does} reveal that ChatGPT~\cite{chatgpt} achieves comparable human-level performance on medical question-answering tasks, showcasing the potential for LLMs to enhance the efficiency of text annotation in a more flexible manner.
-Med-PaLM 2~\cite{singhal2023towards}, an LLM fine-tuned with healthcare data, has performed comparably to human clinical professionals on medical knowledge retrieval, reasoning, and question answering.
-This suggests that integrating Med-PaLM 2 into medical data annotation workflows could lead to more accurate and efficient annotation processes, harnessing the power of LLMs in the medical domain.
+Healthcare text annotation is a process that extracts and categorizes critical information from various healthcare texts, playing a crucial role in enhancing data quality and knowledge discovery in the healthcare system~\cite{xia2012clinical}.
+However, healthcare text annotation is labor-intensive and time-consuming, as observed from studies in medical condition labeling~\cite{briesacher2008comparison}, patient record annotation~\cite{hogan1997accuracy}, and key medical entity identification~\cite{abacha2011medical}.
+To streamline this process, researchers are exploring the use of general-purpose LLMs.
+For instance, Gilson et al.~\cite{gilson2022does} reveal that ChatGPT~\cite{chatgpt} achieves human-level performance on medical question-answering tasks, suggesting that LLMs could enhance the efficiency of text annotation more flexibly.
+Similarly, Med-PaLM 2~\cite{singhal2023medpalm2}, an LLM fine-tuned with healthcare data, has demonstrated performance comparable to human clinicians in medical knowledge retrieval, reasoning, and question answering.
+This indicates that integrating Med-PaLM 2 into medical data annotation workflows could lead to more accurate and efficient annotation processes, harnessing the power of LLMs in the medical domain.

-While LLMs have showcased the ability to produce grammatically accurate and human-like text~\cite{thirunavukarasu2023large,gilson2022does}, they still encounter challenges in specialized healthcare contexts.
-A noticeable knowledge gap in healthcare text remains between general-domain FMs and medicine professionals, resulting in inaccurate responses to realistic patient inquiries, such as in cardiovascular disease prevention~\cite{sarraju2023appropriateness}.
-Besides, Liao et al.~\cite{liao2023differentiate} also highlight that the linguistic attributes of medical text generated by ChatGPT considerably differ from those of human experts.
+Despite their promise to produce grammatically accurate and human-like text~\cite{thirunavukarasu2023large,gilson2022does}, LLMs still face challenges in specialized healthcare contexts.
+A gap in knowledge between general-domain FMs and medical professionals often results in inaccurate responses to realistic patient inquiries, such as in cardiovascular disease prevention~\cite{sarraju2023appropriateness}.
+Liao et al.~\cite{liao2023differentiate} further highlight the linguistic differences between medical text generated by ChatGPT and that produced by human experts.